cs50/labs/caesar/README.md

 Whatever your pseudocode, let's first write only the C code that checks whether the program was run with a single command-line argument.

-Specifically, modify `caesar.c` at right in such a way that: if the user provides exactly one command-line argument, it prints out the message `"Success"`; if the user provides no command-line arguments, it prints out `Error: missing key`; and if the user provides more than one command-line argument, it prints out `"Error: Too many keys"`.
+Specifically, modify `caesar.c` at right in such a way that: if the user provides exactly one command-line argument, it prints out the message `"Success"`; if the user provides no command-line arguments, or two or more, it prints out `Usage: ./caesar k`.
 Remember, since this key is coming from the command line at runtime, and not via `get_string`, we don't have an opportunity to re-prompt the user.
 The behavior of the resulting program should be like the below.

 ```
 $ ./caesar 20
-Success!
+Success
 ```

 or

 ```
 $ ./caesar
-Error: Program requires exactly one key
+Usage: ./caesar k
 ```

 or

 ```
 $ ./caesar 1 2 3
-Error: Program requires exactly one key
+Usage: ./caesar k
 ```

 {% spoiler "Hints" %}